 An assured shorthold tenancy (AST) is a tenancy that gives the tenant the exclusive right to use and occupy a house or flat and is the most popular kind of residential tenancy in use in England.

-Under an AST the owner will not live at the property and the tenant is given the use of the property for a set time - usually 12 months.
+Under an AST the owner will not live at the property and the tenant is given the use of the property for a set time, which would usually be 12 months.

-The owner can get possession of the property after the first six months by following the set procedure.
+The owner can get possession of the property after the first 6 months by following the set procedure.
 Rocket Lawyer’s Tenancy agreement for a flat and Tenancy agreement for a house are ASTs.

 A tenancy can be an AST if all of the following apply:

 the property is private

 the tenancy started on or after 15 January 1989